Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-tools/features/2015-06-20-csv-asset-importer.md

 * `relSrcPath` this is the relative (from a provided root path) path to the file to ingest for the asset.
 This file must be available from the AEM instance executing the importer.
 	* Since v0.0.28 this column is optional to allow for Property Update executions.

 ### Multi-values

 If a row is marked as multi via `propertyName {{"{{ Type : multi "}}}}`, multi-values are delimited by default via `|`.
 The multi-value delimiter is configurable via the Web UI.

 * Since v0.0.28 CSV Asset Importer supports changing property types from Single to Multi (and vice versa).
 Note that the data in the CSV will replace any existing data at the defined property (This is not a Patch operation)

+* Since v0.0.28 CSV Asset Importer handles changing existing Multi properties to single value, and vice-versa.
+Any prior values will be removed (this is not a Patch operation, rather a remove and add).

 ### Empty Values

 If a column has an empty value, that property will be not exist on the Asset's metadata node.
+Existing values at the property will be removed.

 ### Asset Definition Rows

 Rows 2..N each represent an Asset to import.

+> Credits: Thanks to Elise H. for helping define and refine the scope and behavior of this tool.